 - Two (2) years' recent experience providing trauma informed acute or community health nursing care/services to patients who have a combination of physical, psychiatric and/or concurrent substance abuse/misuse disorders or an equivalent combination of education, training and experience.

 - Successful completion of Occupational First Aid II (OFA II) (or OFA III techniques for positions at Ford Mountain Correctional Centre)

 What we bring

-- Community health nursing theory including mental health and addictions, communicable diseases, primary care and practice within a patient/family-centered approach.
+- Working knowledge of community health nursing theory including mental health and addictions, communicable diseases, primary care and practice within a patient/family-centered approach.

-- The BC Mental Health Act, other facilities and community resources.
+- Knowledge of the BC Mental Health Act, other facilities and community resources.

-- Facilitation, mediation, and conflict resolution techniques.
+- Working knowledge of facilitation, mediation, and conflict resolution techniques.
 Demonstrated ability to adjust to new or unexpected events

 Every PHSA employee enables the best possible patient care for our patients and their families.
 Whether you are providing direct care, conducting research, or making it possible for others to do their work, you impact the lives of British Columbians today and in the future.
 That's why we're focused on your care too - offering health, wellness, development programs to support you - at work and at home.